leizzer/electroboard/README.md

 If your keymap has function definitions, imports and more.
 Move them to a separated file in the same directory and name it `keymap_common.h`.
 That file will be imported by the new generated code.

-Remove spaces and add new lines when needed, ass the [File Formats](https://github.com/leizzer/electroboard#fileformat) section says for the firmware of your choice.
+Remove spaces and add new lines when needed, as the [File Formats](https://github.com/leizzer/electroboard#fileformat) section says for the firmware of your choice.

 If you are using variables to define the layers, please change it back to numbers. (e.g.: [0]={...} instead of [\_LW]={...})